GabrielVicini/Skipzone/README.md

 ```
 Keep an eye out on the other tools the repo can offer like ``wspr_calibrate``!
 See Docs

+## Supported Platforms
+Currently, it should theoretically support most modern operating systems such as Windows (+ Arm), MacOS, Linux — however, only Windows 11 has been tested.
+It also does have support for WebASM for browser support although it's not the main focus and is a proof of concept.

 ## License

 GPL-3.0 — see [LICENSE](LICENSE).